 Child Care, Dependent Care Tax Credit

 Below the calculator, find important information regarding the 2021 Child and Dependent Care Credit (CDCC).
-This credit has been greatly changed as part of the third stimulus plan or American Rescue Plan Act for 2021 only.
+This credit was greatly changed as part of the third stimulus plan or American Rescue Plan Act for 2021 only.

 At this point, you can only prepare and mail 2021 paper returns.
 Use these 2021 Tax Calculators and Forms to prepare your 2021 Taxes before you mail them to the IRS and/or state tax agency.